sofyansitorus/Woongkir/README.txt

 = 1.3.4 =

-* Added new courierL AnterAja.
+* Added new courier AnterAja.
 * Fixed update_checkout event not triggered when shipping destination forced to billing address.

 = 1.3.3 =